5h3r10k/APCSA-2021/Coursework/Ch6/README.md

-# Chapter 4 - Writing Classes
+# Chapter 6 - Arrays

 [Chapter 6 from the textbook](JSS_ch6.pdf)